Aimee Hofmann

 Carriage Barn Arts Center: Annual Members Show, September 2021

-Carriage Barn Arts Center: Deck the Walls, November 2021
+Carriage Barn Arts Center: November 2021

 Rye Arts Center: Annual Members Show, December 2021